-Note: For more information on the NSW Guide to Standards and Tolerances go to the NSW Fair Trading website <a href="www.fairtrading.nsw.gov.au/housing-and-property/building-and-renovating/after-you-build-or-renovate/guide-to-standards-and-tolerances or call 133 220.
+Note: For more information on the NSW Guide to Standards and Tolerances go to the NSW Fair Trading website 220.
 Standard Condition: K6 (Autotext KK6)

 K.5 SafeWork NSW Requirements

 The Work Health and Safety Act 2011 and subordinate regulations, codes of practice and guidelines control and regulate the development industry.